guigovedovato/studies/DesignPatterns/Creational/README.md

 [Builder](Builder/README.md) is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

+## Factory

+[Factory](Factory/README.md) is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.